last9/homebrew-tap/README.md

-# Last9 MCP Homebrew Formula
+# Last9 Homebrew Formula

-This repository contains the Homebrew formula for installing the Last9 MCP (Monitoring Control Plane) CLI tool.
+This repository contains the Homebrew formula for installing the Last9 tools.
 This is the official Homebrew tap for Last9 tools.

 ## Security Notice